arthurOmanko/VRNeoIKFKTool/README.md

 - This mod might rewrite some existing files and cause some bugs depending on User's environment.
   Please back up Game root folder before installing necessarily.
 - I dont know you can or cant use this mod on StudioNeo.
 But if you use improved HoneySelect VRmod (one integrating IBL&LRE made by arthurOmanko), you would be able to use this mod on StudioNeo.
 - If you using other VR tools as of now except for here, your game might work unproperly.
 Then reconsider removing other VR tools (${GameFolder}/Plugins/*.dll files etc.).
+For example, might have to remove StudioNEOVR.dll.

 ## [Requirements]
 - Game updated with the last patch and DLC installed.